skellis46/slipbox/Lithium dancing.md

 _In which I describe Alan Jacobs' understanding of the value of myth in the technopoly and the understandable temptation to go into hiding._

-In 2019, the humanities scholar Alan Jacobs wrote an essay called _After Technopoly_ and, like much of his thinking, it calls attention to the power and value of myth making.
+In 2019, the humanities scholar Alan Jacobs wrote an essay called _After Technopoly_ that, like much of his thinking, calls attention to the power and value of myth making.
 Jacobs describes how Postman's technopoly "arises from the technological core of society but produces people who are driven and formed by the mythical core."[@jacobs-2019-technopoly p.4] Jacobs' thinking about the mythical core is based on the work of the Polish philosopher Leszek Kołakowski.
-The mythical core represents those of us "who practice moral life by habits of affection, not by rules."[@jacobs-2019-technopoly p.4] For Kołakowski, the mythical core of culture is those experiences that are not able to be manipulated because they are "prior to our instrumental reasoning about our environment."[@jacobs-2019-technopoly p.3] In other words, the mythical core—a way of experiencing "nonempirical unconditioned reality"[Kołakowski, in @jacobs-2019-technopoly p.3]—is unable to be pressed into the logic of technology no matter our rational capacities.
+The mythical core represents those of us "who practice moral life by habits of affection, not by rules."[@jacobs-2019-****technopoly p.4] For Kołakowski, the mythical core of culture is those experiences that are not able to be manipulated because they are "prior to our instrumental reasoning about our environment."[@jacobs-2019-technopoly p.3] In other words, the mythical core—a way of experiencing "nonempirical unconditioned reality"[Kołakowski, in @jacobs-2019-technopoly p.3]—is unable to be pressed into the logic of technology no matter our rational capacities.
 For Jacobs, the mythical core is a way out of the recursive loop of the technopoly.

 This interplay between rationalism and myth is a key aspect of Jacobs' ongoing thinking.
 He argues that technocratic rationalism cannot be avoided but rather transcended: "that there is something better, not in opposition to it, but on the other side of it.
 Something that will in time emerge."[@jacobs-2019-technopoly p.13] This all sounds so easy, perhaps even quaint, but Jacobs also warns that the place for transcending technopoly will be a _hidden place_ because if "transnational technopoly can hunt you down and root you out, it will; and it probably can".[@jacobs-2019-technopoly p.13]